ushnaijaz/Word-Counter/README.md

 # Word-Counter

-This code is a simple word counting application that allows the user to select a file (in the format of .docx, .pdf, or .txt) and displays the number of occurrences of each word in the file.
+This code is a simple word counting application for first and second semester students.
+It allows the user to select a file (in the format of .docx, .pdf, or .txt) and displays the number of occurrences of each word in the file.

 ## Functionality